Pitsford School, Pitsford

 Scholarships – Scholarships are offered, with more details on the website.

 Following the retirement of Noel Toone as Headmaster, Dr Craig Walker is the man in the chair.
 A History graduate from the University of Glasgow and the University of Oxford, Craig Walker was Deputy Head of Loughborough Grammar School, where he also was Head of Sixth Form for ten years.
-I met him and warmed to him immediately!
-As a school leader, he has an exceptional track record in improving academic outcomes and university admissions which is great, but as important is Craig’s genuine desire for the kids to be happy.
-He is passionately committed to the importance of community in schools, where a friendly, safe environment creates the conditions to support the development of girls and boys into happy and successful adults.
-He has a career-long dedication to developing literacy in boys and girls and has lectured extensively, including a joint lecture with the former Poet Laureate Andrew Motion (we are pretty impressed with this bit).
+I met him and warmed to him immediately – I felt a genuine desire for the kids to be happy.
+He’s passionately committed to the importance of community in schools, and has hd career-long dedication to developing literacy in boys and girls lecturing extensively including a joint lecture with the former Poet Laureate Andrew Motion (yup, we are impressed).

 Every year the kids enjoy plenty of visits and trips with most recent trips to Barcelona, the Battlefields of Northern France, Ski trips to France and Austria, Iceland and Germany.
 Day trips include galleries and museums along with trips to rather colourful places like butterfly farms and living rainforests.
 Every year there are activity camps across the school with the smaller children having picnics or going to visit a country park for the day and then Yr 5 & 6 going on residential camps where (judging by the pics), they do all manner of outdoor activities during the summer term.